hdushan/oldHepsiTests/storefront/assumptions.md

 @428 We assume that navigating by home page -> Electronic Appliances -> Computer -> Computer Components -> Memory (RAM)
      and then checking for the presence of the RAM breadcrumb id ('breadcrumbFor-47') is sufficient to assert correct navigation.

+@466 We assume there is value in asserting the product image in the carousel is of the expected size